Carolwaruguru/business-card-assessment/README.md

-# Creating a business card
+o# Creating a business card

 You will create a business card to test your comprehension of fundamental CSS theory, syntax and mechanics.